 The current pandemic has shaken up professional codes and habits.
-Telecommuting has become the norm, and everyone organizes their activity at home, trying to combine technical constraints and family obligations.
-However, the current situation has brought to the forefront social and fiscal issues, which were previously rather rare but have become relatively common in recent times, related to international telework situations.
+International telecommuting has become the norm, and everyone organizes their activity at home, trying to combine technical constraints and family obligations.
+However, the current situation has brought to the forefront social and fiscal issues, which were previously rather rare but have become relatively common in recent times, related to international telecommuting situations.

 International mobility has grown considerably in recent years, and the pandemic has not delayed the phenomenon, especially in France.
 We are contacted every day by people who have come to live in France, but also to telework.
 As common as they may be, these situations actually raise many social and fiscal issues.